o3de/o3de/Gems/Atom/RHI/Bindless.md

 #### Vulkan TODO

 - The `VkDescriptorSetLayout` created in `BindlessDescriptorPool.cpp` doesn't leverage the existing `ShaderResourceGroup` abstraction due to differences in feature requirements that are incompatible with the existing unbounded array support.
 An attempt could be made to unify this, so that the layout of the `Bindless` SRG can be reflected from a pseudo-shader instead of hardcoded
-- The `Vulkan/Code/Source/RHI/CommandList.cpp` implementation was modified to assume that an unbound descriptor set must simply refer to the `Bindless` descriptor set, and validation is needed to ensure this is in fact the case.
-- The bindings are all hardcoded to require `100000` elements, but this is a gross overestimation of usage for many resource types (e.g. UAV textures, UAV buffers).
+- The bindings are all hardcoded to require `100,000` elements, but this is a gross overestimation of usage for many resource types (e.g. UAV textures, UAV buffers).
 To relax this requirement, the `PipelineLayout` compilation needs to change to adjust the unbounded array descriptor count estimation based on descriptor type.

 ### Metal Implementation

-Metal currently has support for Bindless via teo approaches.
+Metal currently has support for Bindless via two approaches.
+Approach 1 is the current implementation.
 - Approach 1 (Unbounded arrays with an explicit limit of 100k) - We create one Argument buffer that encompasses all the bounded unbound arrays.
 Since the resource types can not alias like Dx12 we create separate regions for read only textures, read write textures, read only buffers and read write buffers.
 Each section gets enough space for 100k views.
 - Approach 2 (Unbounded array with no limit) - Assuming spirv-cross adds support for it we create an argument buffer per resource type (read only textures, read write textures, read only buffers, read write buffers) and we create a  root argument buffer which acts as a container for all argument buffers per bindless resource type.
 For both approaches when a view is created we add it to the global heap and at runtime we bind the appropriate AB as needed.

+### Metal TODOs

+- Add Sprir-v Cross support for approach 2 to work, once Sprir-v cross adds the support.
+- Similar to Vulkan the bindings are all hardcoded to require `100,000` elements, but this is a gross overestimation of usage for many resource types (e.g. UAV textures, UAV buffers).
+To relax this requirement, the `PipelineLayout` compilation needs to change to adjust the unbounded array descriptor count estimation based on descriptor type.
+- Need to enable bindless based on hardware support for Argument Buffers Tier 2 (only iOS).

 ### General TODOs

-- Designate an `SRG_Frequency` as the "bindless SRG" and enforce this
-- Enable unbounded arrays of `RaytracingAccelerationStructure` (TLAS) type
-- Recompile GI shader binaries with the new reflected `azshader` data format and test functionality continues to operate as normal with raytracing enabled
+- A restriction exists that hardcodes the number of unbounded arrays in an SRG to `8`.
+This was originally `2` (one SRV and one UAV unbounded array), but in reality, there shouldn't be any restrction at all in the `Bindless` case specifically, since all ranges can overlap.
+Only in the unbounded-and-contiugous case (non-`Bindless` SRGs) should the original limit of `2` be honored (see `RHI.Reflect/DX12/PipelineLayoutDescriptor.h`)
+- Make Bindless SRG layout data driven https://github.com/o3de/o3de/issues/13324